rorosaurus/3ds-xl-usb-c/INSTRUCTIONS.md

 ## Step 3: Prepare the new charge port

-Assemble the new USB-C charge port.
+Assemble (and test!) the new USB-C charge port.
 That means positioning and soldering the brace into the perfect place, and adding the USB-C port and resistors if your mod came unassembled.

 ![Unassembled PCB](https://github.com/rorosaurus/3ds-usb-c/blob/master/images/unassembled-pcb.jpg)